 Many specimens are associated with other significant figures, such as Joseph Banks, who supplied Hunter with many items; King George III and Queen Charlotte, for whom Hunter prepared a selection of specimens for the royal collection at Kew; and Edward Jenner.
 Also included in the collection is the skeleton of Charles Byrne, the 'Irish Giant'.

 The College's Museum Collection also contains about 2,500 specimens acquired after 1799.
 Many specimens were prepared or collected by the conservators of the museum, such as Richard Owen, John Quekett, William Flower and Arthur Keith.

-Other items that are part of this collection and on display in the museum are a set of four anatomical tables prepared for the diarist John Evelyn in Padua in 1646, as well as scientific and surgical instruments belonging to Joseph Lister, one of the pioneers of antiseptic surgery.
+Other items that are part of this collection are a set of four anatomical tables prepared for the diarist John Evelyn in Padua in 1646, as well as scientific and surgical instruments belonging to Joseph Lister, one of the pioneers of antiseptic surgery.

-Also on show are wax anatomical models prepared by Joseph Towne in the nineteenth century and corrosion casts made by David Tompsett in the 1950s.
+Also held are wax anatomical models prepared by Joseph Towne in the nineteenth century and corrosion casts made by David Tompsett in the 1950s.

 The Odontological Collection

 The Odontological Collection contains an extensive array of skulls, jaws and teeth from humans and hundreds of species of animals.
 These show normal dental anatomy and a wide range of dental pathologies.
 The collection also contains post-cranial skeletal remains, both human and animal, as well as dental casts, dentures and prostheses and dental instruments.

 The Odontological Collection is rich in material of historical importance, including:

 - Sir John Tomes' collection of human jaws and skulls of known sex and age at death and his pathological specimens;